numeract/shinyXT/README.md

 ## Motivation

    The package allows the configuration and formatting of Shiny DataTable and Form templates that are meant to be re-used, as well as other Shiny functionalities.
+   The functions that receive custom settings and use them in order to create DataTable templates work like a Factory design pattern.The table is constructed without exposing the creation logic each time the template is applied and a common interface (context) can be used in order to render multiple DataTable objects.

 ## Installation